Yedid Nefesh: Origin

 This poem is commonly attributed to the sixteenth-century Sephardic kabbalist Rabbi Elazar ben Moshe Azikri (1533–1600), who first published it in Sefer Charedim (published in Venice 1601).
 Still, Azikri did not claim authorship of it, and there have been other suggested authors (e.g., Judah Halevi or Israel ben Moses Najara).
 Azikri's philosophy centred around the intense love one must feel for God, a theme evident in this piyyut (see references).
 The first letters of each of the four verses make up the four-letter name of God, known in English as the tetragrammaton.
 Various different textual readings appear in contemporary siddurim; the version printed in Siddur Rinat Yisrael and some other siddurim is the text that appears in Sefer Charedim.

 Traditions

-There is a custom to sing Yedid Nefesh between Minchah (afternoon prayer) of Friday and the beginning of Kabbalat Shabbat (literally: receiving or greeting the Sabbath—a collection of psalms usually sung to welcome in the Shabbat queen, as it were, the restful contentment that descends from above during nightfall on Friday).
+There is a custom to sing 'Yedid Nefesh' between Mincha (afternoon prayer) on Friday and the beginning of Kabbalat Shabbat (literally: receiving or greeting the Sabbath—a collection of psalms usually sung to welcome in the Shabbat Queen.
+It is mentioned in the ArtScroll siddur.
 This custom is believed to have begun in the second half of the 20th century.

-It is sung by many Jews during Seudah Shlishit (the third meal on Shabbat; the first is on Friday night, the second on Saturday lunch, and the third on Saturday before nightfall).
+It is sung by many Jews during seudah shlishit (the third meal on Shabbat; the first is on Friday night, the second on Saturday lunch, and the third on Saturday before nightfall).

-Many Chassidim say or sing it every morning before beginning to the Pesukei Dezimra section of Shacharit in order to arouse their love of God in preparation for the praises of Pesukei Dezimra.
+Many Hasidic Jews say or sing it every morning before beginning the pesukei dezimra section of Shacharit in order to arouse their love of God in preparation for the pesukei dezimra in Nusach Sefard siddurim.